Two-Year Conservatory

 MUSICAL THEATRE SCENE STUDY Students will explore scenes from the musical theatre canon.
 Building on the fundamentals of year one, this class focuses on cultivating each actor’s unique process through partner-based work and synthesis of song and spoken text.
 This class will cover a variety of styles and stories to stretch and challenge each student’s abilities while also strengthening their sense of self.

-Instructor: Billy Bustamante with assistance from Musical Director Joseph Baker
+Instructor: Billy Bustamante with assistance from Musical Director Violet Wang

 SINGING TECHNIQUE – An approach to free and healthy singing for the actor.
 Actors will stretch their range and learn various vocal skills to create their own unique singing voice.
 Through different exercises and study of anatomy as it relates to vocal production, the actor will develop a healthy singing voice appropriate for all forms of theatre and the knowledge base to create their own training regimen.

-Instructors: Shan Y. Chuang, Alvin Crawford, Chris Dilly, Jean Paul and Natalie Wilson
+Instructors: Shan Y. Chuang, Alvin Crawford, Chris Dilley, Jean Paul Bjorlin and Natalie Wilson

 Instructor: Natalie Wilson